openattic/openattic/documentation/developer_docs/dev_e2e.rst

 Use multiple browsers
 ---------------------

-When using Chrome and Firefox for the tests, you could append the following to your ``protractor.conf.js`` so the test will running in both browsers::
+When using Chrome and Firefox for the tests, you could append the following to your ``protractor.conf.js`` so the test will run in both browsers::

     exports.config.multiCapabilities = [